SEKOIA-IO/documentation/docs/getting_started/regions.md

 ## Monaco - MCO1

-For companies requiring their data to be hosted in Monaco
+For companies requiring their data to be hosted in Monaco:

 <table style="width:100%">
     <tbody>